 Need an easy yet creative and unusual napkin ring idea?
 If you like plants and flowers then this one’s for you.
 This project comes together fast, is inexpensive and something your guests can take home as a remembrance of the occasion.

-It would be real simple to change the out the ribbon and flowers to match your decor or theme.
+It would be really simple to change out the ribbon and flowers to match your decor or theme.
 Head’s up – there’s a video waiting for you at the end so you can actually see how lickety-split this comes together.

 Here are all the materials laid out and ready to go.
 The ingredients are 5/8″ sheer, unwired ribbon, 1 alstroemeria with 2-3″ of the stem left on, 1 air plant and 1 cloth napkin.
 The only other things you’ll need are scissors and hot glue.

 Fold the napkin in a manner that appeals to you.
 You’ll see how I folded this one in the video.